AitMahfoud-Rahma/DB_handling/README.md

 - Python 3.12.1 : Make sure you have Python installed on your machine.
 You can download it from [the official Python website](https://www.python.org/).

+## Installing dependencies

+Once you've installed Python, make sure you install the specific versions of the packages, using the `requirements.txt` file.
+Run the following command in your terminal or command prompt:

+``bash
+pip install -r requirements.txt

 ## Running the script

 The script can be run using the command line.
 Be sure to specify the path to the Excel data file as an argument.
 Here's an example: